-- H5.12.6 The Town will require a Cultural Heritage Impact Statement (CHIS) be prepared in accordance with section F5.1.2 of this Plan to determine the resource's specific heritage significance and to establish appropriate conservation plans and/or mitigation measures be prepared where development or redevelopment is proposed: - a) on, within, adjacent to, or in the immediate vicinity of any designated cultural heritage resource; or - b) on a property listed on the Town's Heritage Register.
+- H5A.12.6 The Town will require a Cultural Heritage Impact Statement (CHIS) be prepared in accordance with section F5.1.2 of this Plan to determine the resource's specific heritage significance and to establish appropriate conservation plans and/or mitigation measures be prepared where development or redevelopment is proposed: - a) on, within, adjacent to, or in the immediate vicinity of any designated cultural heritage resource; or - b) on a property listed on the Town's Heritage Register.

-The Town may require a Cultural Heritage Impact Statement (CHIS) be prepared in accordance with section F5.1.2 of this Plan to determine the resource's specific heritage significance and to establish appropriate conservation plans and/or mitigation measures for any development or redevelopment proposal that affects any of the cultural heritage resources mentioned above in policies H5.12.3 and H5.12.4.
+The Town may require a Cultural Heritage Impact Statement (CHIS) be prepared in accordance with section F5.1.2 of this Plan to determine the resource's specific heritage significance and to establish appropriate conservation plans and/or mitigation measures for any development or redevelopment proposal that affects any of the cultural heritage resources mentioned above in policies H5A.12.3 and H5A.12.4.

-- H5.12.7 The conservation of cultural heritage resources should be integrated with the conservation strategies for natural heritage features and environmentally sensitive areas where appropriate. - H5.12.8 New development should achieve a compatible relationship with cultural heritage resources in their context (both those within and those adjacent to the Secondary Plan area) through consideration of such matters as, but not limited to, building height, massing, scale, setbacks, stepbacks, roof line and profile and architectural character and expression. - H5.12.9 The Town may take additional steps to recognize the heritage of Hornby, including: - a) the use of interpretative plaques and displays; and - b) the commemoration of historic persons, families and events in the naming of public buildings, streets, parks and other public places. - H5.12.10 Development that impacts on areas identified for potential archaeological significance will require assessment in accordance with Provincial requirements and the Regional Archaeological Management Plan to determine the presence of archaeological resources and, if required, provide recommendations for mitigation and conservation.
-Development and site alteration may be permitted after the significant archaeological resources have been conserved by removal and documentation, or preservation on site.
-Where significant archaeological resources must be preserved on site, only development and site alteration, which maintains the heritage integrity of the site, will be permitted.
+- H5A.12.7 The conservation of cultural heritage resources should be integrated with the conservation strategies for natural heritage features and environmentally sensitive areas where appropriate. - H5A.12.8 New development should achieve a compatible relationship with cultural heritage resources in their context (both those within and those adjacent to the Secondary Plan area) through consideration of such matters as, but not limited to, building height, massing, scale, setbacks, stepbacks, roof line and profile and architectural character and expression. - H5A.12.9 The Town may take additional steps to recognize the heritage of Hornby, including: a) the use of interpretative plaques and displays; and - b) the commemoration of historic persons, families and events in the naming of public buildings, streets, parks and other public places.

-H5.13 LAND USE COMPATIBILITY
+H5A.13 LAND USE COMPATIBILITY

 The Official Plan recognizes that residential and institutional uses are sensitive to noise, vibration, odour, dust or other emissions, particulates or contaminants from industrial, transportation and utility sources.
-Schedule H5 has identified that the need for buffering and/or mitigation must be addressed adjacent to existing residential uses.
+Schedule HSA has identified that the need for buffering and/or mitigation must be addressed adjacent to existing residential uses.
 Where new facilities are proposed in proximity to existing sensitive uses, a proponent will be required to undertake the necessary impact analysis and implement, as a condition of approval, the appropriate abatement measures, in accordance with Halton Region and Ministry of Environment and Climate Change guidelines.
 The potential for impacts (Air and Noise) associated with new facilities will be addressed by provincial permitting and review tools such as Environmental Compliance Approvals, Environmental Activity and Sector Registry, or Environmental Assessments.

-H5.13.1 Noise and Vibration
+H5A.13.1 Noise and Vibration